Pushing & branching: git for hardware

 Most PCB layout files are a single file and cannot easily be partitioned among users, and should not be included in parallel branches.
 Schematic files are often separated by page or sub-module files and can be worked on by more than one person.
 If the file changes are going to be on separate files, they can be worked on in separate branches.

-It is possible to lock files and prevent commits to them using the Large File System (LFS) lock feature, but that doesn’t stop people from editing the files and attempting to push their committed changes.
+It is possible to lock files and prevent commits to them using the large file system (LFS) lock feature, but that doesn’t stop people from editing the files and attempting to push their committed changes.

 Git flow requires much more coordination between team members.
 They may wish to set up an external project management tool to coordinate which files each developer can edit and how the work can be separated into separate branches.